-Works published by Center staff and affiliates:
+Works published or forthcoming by Center staff and affiliates:

-- “The Making of the Supreme Court Rules,” George Washington Law Review (forthcoming 2022)
+- “The Making of the Supreme Court Rules,” 90 George Washington Law Review 866 (2022)

 - “Personal Jurisdiction, Comparativism, and Ford,” 51 Stetson Law Review 187 (2022)